Shiki Theatre Company: Charitable project

 In 2008, Shiki launched the charitable project Kokoro no Gekijo (Theater of Hearts), which invites children in areas with few opportunities to watch theater to attend at no cost.
 The company also travels to distant islands such as Rishiri Island in Hokkaido to perform.
 The shows are offered to elementary school students, and the performances teach children concepts such as the “importance of life,” “consideration for other people,” and the “joy in having faith in each other.”
 The project has grown to 444 performances in 180 cities across the nation.
 In 2019 alone, around 560,000 children attended the performances.
 These activities were interrupted by the pandemic, but resumed in April 2023.

 International network

 As new plays are produced on Broadway and West End each year and performed worldwide, a number of non-Japanese producers have asked Shiki to produce their plays in Japan.
 Shiki has been in a partnership with Disney for over 20 years, since the company's opening of Beauty and the Beast in 1995.
 Almost all Disney stage productions are presented in Japan by Shiki (with exceptions such as Newsies and Mary Poppins, which were licensed by Toho).
 Shiki has also worked with Andrew Lloyd-Webber, the composer of musicals including Cats and The Phantom of the Opera.
 Shiki has also worked with production companies on the production of Mamma Mia! and Wicked.
+The Cats production in Japanese premiered in Tokyo in 1983.
+It has since been performed continuously.